THECALLR/callr-woocommerce/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Send SMS updates to customers when their order status is updated and receive an SMS message when a customer places a new order.
+Send SMS updates to customers when their order status is updated and receive an SMS message when a customer places a new order via WooCommerce.

 == Description ==